 Garrett Hall, M.A.M.C., the official voice of Animal Airwaves, is the director for creative services at UF Health.
 In that role he has voiced and produced numerous radio ads, education and orientation videos, and was the host of Shands HealthCare’s podcast series, Shands HealthCast.

 Sarah Carey, M.A., A.P.R., serves as managing editor of Animal Airwaves.
 Sarah is director of communications for the UF College of Veterinary Medicine, a job she has held since 1990.
 Sarah holds a master’s degree in English with a concentration in creative writing from Florida State University.
 She is accredited in public relations by the Florida Public Relations Association and is a longtime member and past board member of the Gainesville Chapter of the FPRA.
-She has received three FPRA Image Awards and two grand image awards as well as several UF awards for her PR efforts on behalf of the college, and received the Association of American Veterinary Medical College’s Excellence in Communications Award in 2017.
+She has received five FPRA Image Awards and two grand image awards as well as several UF awards for her PR efforts on behalf of the college, and received the Association of American Veterinary Medical College’s Excellence in Communications Award in 2017.

 Dana Hill is a producer/director at WUFT-FM, the local host of All Things Considered, Encore, and Animal Airwaves Live.
 He is an alumnus of the University of Florida, where he earned degrees in English literature and American history.
 He is an avid collector of classical music and opera recordings, with a library exceeding 12,000 compact discs.
 Mr. Hill likes cats, Fender guitars, allegorical sculpture, eighteenth- and nineteenth-century novels with female protagonists, movies about comeuppance, and Coca-Cola dispensed from fountains like they have at restaurants.
 He has unjustifiably strong opinions about architecture, daylight saving time, and the aesthetics of athletic uniforms.